olivia1117/node-js-on-azure-test/README.md

-# Assignment Portfolio
+### Preliminary Information:
-- Created by: Olivia Adamic
+Created by: Olivia Adamic <br>
-- Email: oliviaradamic@lewisu.edu
+Email: oliviaradamic@lewisu.edu <br>
+Project: Assignment Portfolio <br>

+### Summary
+This project is meant to showcase past, current, and future assignments on a webpage.
+This will be updated regularly so check back in when more projects have been completed!

-# Additional Credits
+### Credits
 - This project utilizes a template from Eric J Pogue for hosting it on Azure and his original README is below:

 # Node.js and Express Hosted on Microsoft Azure Template